leorenis/leorenis/README.md

 ## Hi there, welcome! 👋
 Developer who’s passionate about technology and music.
-I love experimenting with new ideas, building samples, and trying different approaches.
+I love experimenting with new ideas, building samples and trying different approaches.
 To keep track of my learning, I use to write in my 🔭 [logbook](https://github.com/leorenis/logbook)✨.
 I'm curious, but I tend to forget things — that's why I write things down (_Lol_ 😅).

 You can find me here:
 - ✉️ leorenis@gmail.com;